20 Backyard BBQ Tips for Memorial Day

 BBQ Tips: Use an Online Calculator for Food

-Food is always one of the first considerations and thorniest problems for a big grillout.
+Food is always the first consideration and the thorniest problem for a big grillout.
 Fortunately we live in an incredible digital age with online BBQ planners that allow you to see just how much food – and what kind of food – you need.
-The linked planner allows you to calculate meals based on adults, children, number of vegetarians, and favored meats.
-It’s a great way to get some basic numbers to start working with.
+The linked planner allows you to calculate meals based on adults, children, number of vegetarians and favored meats.
+It’s a great way to get some basic numbers to start with.